 If your fire risk assessment shows that people using the mezzanine would be unaware of a fire, it may require additional fire-protection measures, e.g. an automatic fire-detection and warning system.

-Note: A mezzanine covering more than half of the floor area may need to be treated as a separate floor (see two-storey buildings).
+Note: A mezzanine covering more than half of the floor area may need to be treated as a separate floor (see two-storey buildings.

-Figure 44: Ground floor premises with a single exit (including a mezzanine) (as part of larger premises)
+Figure 39: Ground floor, with a single exit (including a mezzanine)